michelleklum/cs124-lab1/design/design.md

 In Lab 1, we had an X icon for returning to the Single List Page from the View Task Page.
 For Lab 2, we changed that X icon into a back arrow.
 Why?
 Our app uses the X icon to represent a cancel icon for a list or a task being edited.
 However, nothing is being edited when the user is on the View Task Page.
 We did not want to confuse users by using icons inconsistently.

+Also, in Lab 1, we had a checkbox icon indicating the completion status of the task open in the View Task Page.
+However, during user testing, we observed that many users actually attempted to use that View Task Page checkbox icon to edit the status of their task.
+That was problematic because the checkbox is disabled on the View Task Page; a user isn't supposed to edit their task while on this page.
+So, to reduce confusion, for Lab 2, we decided to change the View Task Page task completion status icon into icons that are used solely on this View Task Page.

 <img src="view_task_page_final_lab_2.png" alt="View Task Page Lab 2 Final Version" width="200px">

 ## Final App: Edit Task Page